Needham Reiterates Unity Software (U) Buy Recommendation

 Silver Lake Group, L.L.C. holds 34,984K shares representing 9.24% ownership of the company.
 No change in the last quarter.

 Sc Us holds 27,500K shares representing 7.27% ownership of the company.
-In it's prior filing, the firm reported owning 27,553K shares, representing a decrease of 0.19%.
-The firm increased its portfolio allocation in U by 2.17% over the last quarter.
+No change in the last quarter.

 Resolute Advisors holds 21,395K shares representing 5.65% ownership of the company.
 In it's prior filing, the firm reported owning 21,560K shares, representing a decrease of 0.77%.
 The firm increased its portfolio allocation in U by 0.13% over the last quarter.